 Yes, but you’ll need to look for a portable, wireless system that you can install yourself and that won’t do any damage to your (rented) walls.
 The added bonus is that a portable system can easily go with you when you move.
 There are a number of portable alarm systems that renters can choose from.
 Offering a variety of price points and features, it’s important to consider your specific needs when choosing a plan.

-Top 5 best security systems for renters
+What are the best security systems for renters?

-Best for smart home integration
+Good for smart home integration

 Protect America’s most popular package, the Silver Plan, comes with nine door and window sensors, motion detection and 24/7 burglary monitoring.
 Equipment is 100 percent wireless (meaning you can easily take it with you when you move) and can be installed yourself.
 It comes with a lifetime warranty.